SoranaMitrea/tech-portfolio/0 Project-overview.md

 *Project no.2* : **Virtual Friction sensor**

-- Real time estimation of tire-road friction coefficient using a combination of *empirical, classical ML and GenAI* approach
+Real time estimation of tire-road friction coefficient using a combination of *empirical, classical ML and GenAI* approach
 -   **Empirical Model** - calculates µtruth from real driving data
--   **Classical AI Model** - uses **sensor fusion** (IMU sensor, OBD2 data, Temp-Humidity-Press sensor) to predict friction (µpred) in real timethrpugh supervised ML
+-   **Classical AI Model** - uses **sensor fusion** (IMU sensor, OBD2 data, Temp.-Humid.-Press. sensor) to predict friction in real time through supervised ML
 -   **GenAI Model** - analyzes *acoustic patterns* from a microphone to detect surface conditions and refine µ estimation.

   *The combined multi-layer architectures enables predictive and adaptive friction estimation for intelligent vehicle control and energy optimization.*